Finnish Communications Regulatory Authority (FICORA) is the regulator for Finland.

 - Ordering service-type marketing campaigns which can be considered as being aimed at children too are placed in the entertainment group (III.4.).

 Section 15 through to 17 of Classification of Service in the Regulations Document:

 - Gallup polls organised by authorities, public corporations and market research companies belong to the advice and consulting services group (II.6).

 - Mass voting, independent of the character of the Gallup poll, is classified as entertainment (III.5).

 - It is forbidden to use any professional speakers on lines classified as belonging to the entertainment group, since communication must be solely between the users of the service.
 The services in this group must not have any erotic content neither may they be advertised as having such.

 - Chat lines other than those fulfilling the conditions mentioned above belong to the Adult Entertainment group.

 - Spiritual services, except for ordering services, are placed in the entertainment group.

 We operate on Limited Charge (LC) Mobile Terminated (MT) billed line on dedicated lines in Finland.
 See forum entry "What are the SMS billing types available?" for more information on these billing types.

-MSISDN pass through / forwarding (MSISDN Billing / WAP Billing) is available in Finland, and is available on all major networks: Sonera and Elisa.
-MSISDN pass through / forwarding is the term used to describe where a user is visiting a wap or web page from their mobile handset, the carrier passes through the MSISDN in the headers.
-Upon having identified the MSISDN of the user, after informing and them agreeing to the price, you can deliver a billed message.
+MSISDN pass through / MSISDN forwarding (MSISDN Billing / WAP Billing) is available in Finland and is available on all major networks: Telia and Elisa.
+MSISDN pass through / MSISDN forwarding is the term used to describe where a user is visiting a WAP or web page from their mobile handset, the carrier passes the MSISDN through in the headers.
+Having identified the MSISDN of the user, after informing and them agreeing to the price, you can deliver a billed message.
 See forum entry "MSISDN Billing, WAP Billing, MSISDN Forwarding" for more information regarding MSISDN Forwarding.